Comprehensive Guide to Chinese Coins: History, Types, Values

 Between 1997 and 2005, the exchange rate of the renmimbi against the U.S. dollar continued to change, reaching 6.38 per USD.
 In a nutshell, an RMB was worth about 13 cents of a dollar.
 With the passing of time and years, however, internationalization and globalization favor an increasing opening also on foreign markets.

-Precisely for this reason, in 2013 it is officially established that the Chinese coins renmimbi is the second most traded currency after the dollar, going far beyond the Euro and the European Union.
+For this reason, in 2013, authorities officially declared the Chinese renminbi the second most traded currency after the dollar, surpassing the Euro and the European Union.

 In addition, the Chinese currency is also one of the most widely used in international trade.
 In fact, according to 2014 statistics, China is the country “responsible” for 12.4% of international trade worldwide.